tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/01-Stu_Smart_Contracts_Research/README.md

 * [HireGo - Reinventing shared mobility using blockchain, smart contracts, and A.I.](https://www.hirego.io/)

 * [CryptoMotors - Digital Automaker powered by the Ethereum Blockchain](https://www.cryptomotors.io/)

+## Hints

+* Think big, it's OK to point out socioeconomic features, not just technical ones.

+* Try to imagine the implications of these use cases on society.

 ---
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.